 What license or licenses are you using for the Mono Project?

-The class libraries are released under the terms of the MIT X11 license.
+The Mono runtime, compilers and tools and most of the class libraries are licensed under the MIT license.

 I would like to contribute code to Mono under a particular license.
 What licenses will you accept?